miintd/Group_3_DSEB_66B_Product_Recommendation_System/README.md

   - Responsible for the main interface / landing page UI
   - Responsible for the feedback interface
 - Phạm Thu Hường: 16.5%
   - Prepare the slides for presentation
+  - Function to update purchase history
   - Responsible for:
     - Post-processing and Result Visualization
     - Running the Recommendation Algorithms